dribnet/purvs/README.md

 -- Have encountered a problem when my code is pushed that one of my artworks doesnt appear --

+1/6 #3
+This itteration I have got the smartmask to work but I wont be using it further into the project.
+This is because of the deatin in the images such as the fur and whiskers.
+This sort of detail can only be captured by the human eye.
+I have also played around with the ways I use the mask.
+I really like how the squares have this effect on this random pick.
+I still want to play around with it and see if I can get a rotation or better sizing to fit with the triangles.
+I still want to play around with the double layer idea and having the whole canvas triangles just differnt sizes.

 1/6 #2
 I have tried the opposite of the last itteration with the sizes of the triangles increasing dramatically and also the triangles on the ouside of the code should have a gteater variance.
 Having played around I found I didnt like the mask greyscale because I found the style i'm doing it looks better with vibrant colours so I need to find another use for the mask.
 The idea at the moment is to have differnt sized triangles in and out of the mask.
 The only way I can think of doing it is having the image drawn two times but one outside the mask and the other inside the mask.
 My theme at tis point will be a sort of tribute to my cats so I will hopefully have three differnt images of cats.

 I have also had trouble with getting the smartmask to work so will try get that working.

 1/6
 This is an attempt at making the triangles smaller which results in a greater detail showing but it is losing the Poly Art feel that I am going for with this work.